Kazmirchuk/nats-tcl/JsAPI.md

 Depending on the consumer's [AckPolicy](https://docs.nats.io/nats-concepts/jetstream/consumers#ackpolicy), you might need to acknowledge the received messages with one of the methods below.
 [This](https://docs.nats.io/using-nats/developer/develop_jetstream/consumers#delivery-reliability) official doc explains all different kinds of ACKs.

+**NB!** This method used to be called `consume`.
+However, [JetStream Client API V2](https://nats.io/blog/preview-release-new-jetstream-client-api/) has introduced a new way for continuously fetching messages using a self-refilling buffer, called "consume".
+This method is not supported yet by this library.
+So, to avoid confusion for new users of the library, `consume` is now deprecated, and new Tcl code should use `fetch`.

 ### js ack *message*
 Sends a positive ACK to NATS.
 This method is implemented using [publish](CoreAPI.md#objectname-publish-subject-message--reply-replyto) and returns immediately.
 Using `ack_sync` is more reliable.
 ### js ack_sync *message*